JaredCE/serverless-openapi-documenter/README.md

   </a>
 </p>

-This will generate an [OpenAPI V3](https://spec.openapis.org/oas/v3.0.0.html) (up to v3.0.4) specification file for you from your serverless file.
-It can optionally generate a [Postman Collection V2](https://github.com/postmanlabs/openapi-to-postman) from the OpenAPI file for you too.
+This will generate an OpenAPI V3 (up to v3.0.4) Document file for you from your serverless file.
+It can optionally generate a [Postman Collection V2](https://github.com/postmanlabs/openapi-to-postman) or (as of 0.0.120) [Bruno Collection](https://docs.usebruno.com/) from the OpenAPI file.
 This currently works for `http` and `httpApi` configurations.

-If you are using the beta of 0.0.115, it will now try and create [OpenAPI V3.1 (3.1.x)](https://spec.openapis.org/oas/v3.1.0.html) specification file for you, should you run the command `serverless openapi generate -o openapi.json -f json -a 3.1.1 -p postman.json`.
+If you are using the beta of 0.0.115, it will now try and create [OpenAPI V3.1 (3.1.x)](https://spec.openapis.org/oas/v3.1.0.html) Document for you, should you run the command `serverless openapi generate -o openapi.json -f json -a 3.1.1 -p postman.json`.
 Please see this [guide on migrating to V3.1](https://www.openapis.org/blog/2021/02/16/migrating-from-openapi-3-0-to-3-1-0).
 Whilst I perosnally use this plugin all the time, please do open and report bugs, and I will do my best to fix them.

 Originally based off of: https://github.com/temando/serverless-openapi-documentation